Softly, as in a Morning Sunrise

 Here is the complete solo over Softly, as in a Morning Sunrise.

-• The A parts are a repetition of minor II V I progressions in C.
+• The A sections consist of repeated minor ii-V-i progressions in C minor.

-• The B part starts on Ebmaj7, the relative major of C minor.
-It then goes to Fm7 via C7b9 and ends on G7b9, the dominant of Cm7.
+• The bridge moves to Ebmaj7 (the relative major), then to Fm7 via C7b9, and ends on G7b9, setting up the return to Cm7.

 Listen & Play Along

-Softly, as in a Morning Sunrise solo page 1
+Softly, as in a Morning Sunrise jazz guitar solo page 1

-Softly, as in a Morning Sunrise solo page 2
+Softly, as in a Morning Sunrise jazz guitar solo page 2

-Softly, as in a Morning Sunrise solo page 3
+Softly, as in a Morning Sunrise jazz guitar solo page 3

 24 thoughts on “Softly, as in a Morning Sunrise”